How to Build a Fire Pit

 Step 2.
 Break Ground

+The second step in learning how to build a fire pit is to break ground where your new fire pit will be located.
 Make a circle in the ground with a flat-bladed spade around the outside of the "test" block ring to mark the circumference of the pit.
 Set the blocks aside.
 Dig a 6" deep trench around the edge of the pit.
 The sides should be straight and it should be as wide as the blocks you're using for the wall.
 This will create a round plateau in the middle of your pit.
 Check to make sure that the blocks fit inside the trench and adjust the width of the trench accordingly.

 Step 3.
 Add Some Gravel